Mookie Betts Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The Angels have a 4.19 team ERA that ranks 15th across all league pitching staffs.

-- Angels pitchers combine to allow 79 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Angels pitchers combine to allow 79 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- In his most recent time out on Thursday, the left-hander tossed six innings against the Texas Rangers, allowing one earned run while surrendering three hits.
+- In his last appearance on Friday, the righty went six innings against the Texas Rangers, giving up two earned runs while surrendering six hits.

-- The 23-year-old has a 4.48 ERA and 11 strikeouts per nine innings across 12 games this season, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.